 Value at Risk is describing a tail event probability hosting exclusively one single node.
 The CoVaR of Adrian:2016 considers the tail event probability of node j conditional on the distress of node i, representing a bivariate tail dependence system.
 The TENET Tail Event NETwork risk approach by Haerdle:2016 and Zhu:2019 generalizes CoVaR further by involvement of a network and thus accommodates all system nodes as risk factors.
-TENET applies quantile regression on macroeconomic variables and the set of network node stock market information in a rolling window approach.
+TENET applies quantile regression on macroeconomic risk factors and the set of network node stock market information in a rolling window approach.
 The innovative idea of TENET is to apply dimensionality reduction (in a semi-parametric setting) via Lasso Tibshirani:1996 in a quantile regression context.
 In further extending TENET, our paper proposes an augmented systemic risk measure that condenses the high-dimensional tail stress into a single real value indicator, FRM the Financial Risk Meter.
 For regulating authorities such as the Basel Committee on Banking Supervision (BCBS) this simple but augmented indicator is of great benefit.
 The FRM is the average over the selected penalization terms and is calculated at each time step and for each node, and its size contains essential information on the active set of influential neighboring nodes and on the contributors to systemic risk.
 The reason why this penalty parameter is a condensation of different risk components is explained below in section 2.1.
-Some of the technical implementation issues were discussed in Yu:2017 which concern specifically the computationally intensive and thereby time-consuming $L_1$ -norm quantile regression when done sequentially for a large number of firms.
-The authors consider parallel computing in R, and their, the
+Some of the technical implementation issues were discussed in Yu:2017 which concern specifically the computationally intensive and thereby time-consuming L_1 -norm quantile regression when done sequentially for a large number of firms.
+The authors consider parallel computing in R, and their, the codes are published on www.quantlet.de with keyword FRM.

-The standard FRM is defined as the average over the series of the selected penalization terms $\lambda$ for the financial institutions under consideration.
-The penalization parameters are based on an $L_1$ -norm (Lasso) quantile linear regression, which are subsequently selected by the generalized approximate cross-validation criterion (GACV) Yuan:2006 Standard FRM picks up the $\tau = 0.05$ tail event risk level.
-At each trading day, the returns of roughly 100 largest publicly traded financial institutions at geographic areas (Americas and Europe) as well as selected macro-ecnomic risk variables, ranging from 1
+The standard FRM is defined as the average over the series of the selected penalization terms λ for the financial institutions under consideration.
+The penalization parameters are based on an L_1 -norm (Lasso) quantile linear regression, which are subsequently selected by the generalized approximate cross-validation criterion (GACV) Yuan:2006 Standard FRM picks up the

-January 2000 until 10 July 2019, are entering the FRM technology.
-A 63 business days (i.e three months) rolling window yields a $\lambda$ series for each firm at a given date.
+$\tau=0.05$ tail event risk level, though a $\tau=0.1$ yields similar results.
+At each trading day, the returns of roughly 100 largest publicly traded financial institutions at geographic areas (Americas and Europe) as well as selected macroeconomic risk variables, ranging from 1 January 2000 until 10 July 2019, are entering the FRM technology.
+A 63 business days (i.e three months) rolling window yields a λ series for each firm at a given date.
 The average of these penalty parameters constitutes the standard FRM.